cagatayozata/springbootAngular/README.md

 Student Management System Web API - Get Student, Add Student, Update Student, Delete Student, Search System

 Data are stored on mySQL.
 Search records are added to Redis.
 System can be worked with any frontend frameworks.
+It may be used for learning purposes.

 ## Prerequisites